Luckymishraa/link-sorter/README.md

 An efficient web application to instantly sort and organize lists of URLs alphabetically or by domain.

-(Note: You can replace this GIF with a screenshot or video of your own project.)

 About The Project
 This tool was developed as part of a technical evaluation to demonstrate modern frontend development skills.
 It provides a clean, intuitive interface for users to manage and tidy up their link collections, enhancing productivity and organization.